Forth Yards

 At 20 hectares, Forth Yards is Newcastle’s last major underdeveloped water frontage brownfield site area and boasts an array of industrial archaeological heritage and historic railway infrastructure.

-Plans are currently being brought forward to deliver a number of significant residential-led schemes across Forth Yards, with Newcastle City Council working together with the site owners, Homes England, North East Combined Authority and Network Rail to enable the comprehensive development of a well-connected, mixed use and sustainable new place that integrates well into the existing fabric and communities of the city.
+A strong public sector partnership between Newcastle City Council, Homes England, North East Combined Authority and Network Rail submitted the business case to government for the funding and is now master planning the development of a well-connected, mixed use and sustainable future for Forth Yards, one that integrates well into the existing fabric and communities of the city.

 A key element of the scheme is Forth Goods Yard, led by Network Rail alongside their JV development partner, blocwork, to deliver circa 550 built-to-rent units across two development plots alongside a circa 650 space MSCP serving Newcastle Station on the former rail goods yard, which will vertically connect to Newcastle Central Station along a new public highline.

-Hines is also making fast progress on the development of a 325,000 sq ft, 519-unit residential scheme with developer Olympian Homes on the land between Forth Banks and Pottery Lane.
-The plan is for an all-electric scheme powered by geothermal heat pumps and on-site solar PV making it net-zero enabled from day one.
-It will comprise two blocks of one- and two-bedroom rental apartments, alongside 10,000 sq. ft of amenity space including a gym, coworking facilities, two roof terraces and a cinema room.
+Hines is also making fast progress on a 325,000 sq. ft, 519-unit residential scheme with developer Olympian Homes on the land between Forth Banks and Pottery Lane.
+Construction is well underway and will comprise two blocks of one- and two-bedroom rental apartments, alongside 10,000 sq. ft of amenity space including a gym, coworking facilities, two roof terraces and a cinema room.

 Size: 51 acres

-Ownership: Newcastle City Council, Homes England, Network Rail, ASM Global, Naava, (HRE) Pottery Lane, MB European.
+Ownership: Newcastle City Council, Homes England, Network Rail, ASM Global, Naava, MB European.

 Uses: Residential, Commercial, Recreational, Industrial.